-Aggregate amortization expense for fiscal years 2021 and 2020 were \$163 thousand and \$16 thousand, respectively.
-The amortization of developed technology was charged to research and development expense and the customer relations and trade names were charged to sales and marketing expense.
+Aggregate amortization expense for fiscal years 2022 and 2021 were \$228 thousand and \$163 thousand, respectively.
+The amortization of developed technology was charged to research and development expense and the amortization of customer relations and trade names was charged to sales and marketing expense.
+We started amortization of in-process R&D in the fourth fiscal quarter of 2022, as it was related to the release of a new system.